 - Create accessible training materials and announcements with captions and transcripts.
 Dedicate resources to make company communications inclusive and accessible.

 - Providing everything in text format: employee handbooks, internal communications, announcements, Zoom meetings, webinars, and training sessions.

 - You can do this by writing emails, using captioning services, and transcribing any video content.

 - Internal electronic communication systems are also growing in popularity.
-These have “chat” features that allow quick, ongoing communication among groups of employees.
+These have “chat” features that allow quick, ongoing communication among employees.

 - Plan for emergencies with notifications that are visual in addition to auditory alerts.
-Emergency alarms and warning sirens leave employees who are deaf and hard of hearing vulnerable and at risk.
+Emergency alarms and warning sirens leave deaf and hard-of-hearing employees vulnerable and at risk.

 - Install flashing lights and other visual notifications as part of the building’s alarm system in an emergency or evacuation due to fire, weather, or other security threats.

 - Implement a text/email system to contact deaf and hard-of-hearing employees during emergencies.